sfellahi/weather-check-serverless/README.md

-# weather-check-serverless
+# Static Website

-A Web application that allows you to check if the weather is warm enough to let your cat out.
-Using the serverless Architecture on AWS
+The goal of this website is to support the learning of the Building Serverless Applications course.